Banana Biscoff Cake – Easy Recipe with Ripe Bananas

 Mixing small amounts into the banana mash ensures even flavour distribution.
 Dolloping and swirling Biscoff on top of the batter creates visual appeal without weighing down the sponge.
 Reserving larger quantities for frosting or filling keeps the cake balanced rather than greasy.

-This separation of roles allows banana flavour to shine in the sponge while Biscoff adds indulgence through toppings and layers.
+This approach allows the banana flavour to stand out in the sponge while the Biscoff adds richness through fillings and toppings.

 Buttercream vs Cream Cheese Icing